get*Adapted from the Alzheimer Society Canada

 Finding out if it’s dementia

 Alzheimer’s disease and other dementias are not a normal part of aging.
-Our list of 10 warning signs will help you understand if you should seek further information.
+This list of 10 warning signs will help you understand if you should seek further information.

 Other conditions have symptoms similar to dementia and may be treatable, including depression, chest and urinary infections, severe constipation, vitamin and thyroid deficiencies and brain tumours, drug interactions or alcohol abuse.
 Other possible causes of confusion are poor sight or hearing; and emotional changes and upsets, such as moving or bereavement.
 Finding out the cause of the symptoms can help the person get the proper care, treatment and support.